 Pull the floss out and use a different section of it for the next tooth.

 When you finished brushing and flossing, rinse your mouth carefully with water or an antiseptic dental rinse.

-An antiseptic dental rinse can help minor gum inflammations and irritations from orthodontic appliances.
-Also used to cleanse canker sores, minor wounds and other mouth and gum irritations, this mouth rinse removes debris, enabling natural healing to occur.
+An antiseptic dental rinse can help soothe minor gum inflammations and irritations from orthodontic appliances.
+Also used to cleanse canker sores, minor wounds, and other mouth and gum irritations, this mouth rinse removes food particles, enabling natural healing to occur.

-An interdental toothbrush (proxabrush) is another aid you might find useful in keeping your teeth, braces and gums clean and healthy.
+An interdental toothbrush (proxybrush) is another aid you might find useful in keeping your teeth, braces, and gums clean and healthy.
 It can be used to clean under orthodontic wires and around braces.
 Use this device slowly and carefully so you do not damage your braces.

 During the retention phase, it is important to brush your retainer every time you brush your teeth as they can accumulate food particles and plaque.

 Once a day, you should soak your appliance in a glass of room-temperature tap water with a denture-cleaning tablet, such as Polident or Efferdent.
-This will help prevent plaque build-up and oral infections and will keep your appliance tasting better.
-Do no use hot water as it can distort the appliance.
+This will help prevent plaque build-up, oral infections, and it will keep your appliance tasting better.
+Do not use hot water as it can distort the appliance.

 Your teeth may be a little sore for the first week in braces, so we recommend sticking to a soft food diet until the discomfort subsides.
 While in braces, you can still eat just about anything although there are a few exceptions.